-These coaching prompts help managers to tackle sensitive conversations with their employees and get to the root of what might be affecting their wellbeing.
-We’ve discussed before the impact that employee wellbeing can have on workplace and performance.
+These coaching prompts help managers to tackle sensitive conversations with their employees and get to the root of what might affect their wellbeing.
+We’ve discussed before the impact of employee wellbeing on workplace and performance.
 When nearly 13 million working days were lost in 2018-19 due to stress, it’s prudent to cover wellbeing during one-to-one sessions

 How can a people-centric platform enable performance?

-OpenBlend provides managers and employees with a platform to have more continuous and effective one-to-one performance management conversations.
-We believe that people centric one-to-ones are key to driving productivity, boosting employee engagement and building a more meaningful connection between managers and employees
+OpenBlend provides managers and employees a platform for more continuous and effective performance management conversations.
+We believe that people centric employee conversations are key to driving productivity, boosting employee engagement and building a more meaningful connection between managers and employees

 Are you struggling to have effective one-on-ones with your employees that actually make a difference for your business?
 OpenBlend can help.
 To find out more about how we enable performance, book a demo today or get in touch.